d-morrison/IntroStatActivities/_book/02-study-design.md

 ### Out-of-class activity

-In the in-class activity we looked at sampling methods and study design.
+In the in-class activity, we looked at sampling methods and study design.
 Here are a few more questions to review that material.

 1. The Bozeman school district is interested in surveying parents of students about their opinions on returning to in-person classes following the COVID-19 pandemic.
 They divided the school district into 10 divisions based on location and randomly surveyed 20 households within each division.
 Explain why selection bias would be present in this study design.
 \vspace{1in}